 The Humboldt Forum

 The Humboldt Forum is to move into the castle.
 Permanent exhibitions at the Humboldt Forum include the Ethnological Museum and the Museum of Asian Art (Staatliche Museen zu Berlin - Stiftung Preußischer Kulturbesitz), the Berlin Exhibition (Stadtmuseum Berlin und Kulturprojekte Berlin) and the Humboldt Laboratory (Humboldt-Universität zu Berlin).
-A place of world cultures in all their diversity is planned.
-The Forum will primarily be used by the Prussian Cultural Heritage Foundation.
-They show their ethnological and non-European collections.
+The Forum Prussian Cultural Heritage Foundation will their ethnological and non-European collections.
 The phonographic archive from the Ethnological Museum in Dahlem will be exhibited together with the holdings of the sound archive of the Humboldt University.

 A webcam shows the construction work